littleLemming/procDB/README.md

 `PERMISSIONS` in this case is 600 wich means that the owner can read & write.
 The last argument specifies the initial value of the semaphore.

+If a process wants to enter the critical section it has to call `sem_wait(sem)`.
+If `sem_wait(sem) == -1` an error occured.
+It will decrement the value of the semaphore `sem` if the value is greater than 0.
+Otherwise it will wait until the value of the semaphore is greater than 0.

+If a process wants to show that it has left the critical section it has to call `sem_post(sem)` wich will increment the value of the semaphore.

 ## Shared Memory